aleshaleksey/fansys23/16-recipes.md

 ## Pyromancer
 A pyromancer is an offensive caster that makes use especially of elemental fire magic.
 A similar template can be made for any elemental battle mage.

 A pyromancer can be dangerous at range or in melee.
 This build works well enough with a single elemental spellcasting ability taken to high level, along with [Elementalism](06-abilities.md#elementalism-elemental-blast).
 A second type of elemental spellcasting (other than fire or water) taken to 3rd level is useful for counter-spelling.
 As with other spellcasting builds, the other abilities can be exchanged for natural combat or utility abilities for a less conventional build.
-Medium/heavy armour proficiency can also be taken as a also a valid option for protection.
+Medium/heavy armour proficiency is also a valid option for protection.

 The primary stat for this build is WIS.
 If using armour STR is useful, if not, DEX.
 Likewise, since this is largely a combat focused build, CON and CHA should not be neglected.